ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 In the case of any join request error, the KDC and the Client attempting to join follow the procedure defined in {{join-error}}.

-In the case of success, the KDC responds with a Join Response, whose payload formatted as a CBOR map MUST contain the following fields as per {{Section 4.3.1 of I-D.ietf-ace-key-groupcomm}}:
+In case of success, the KDC responds with a Join Response, whose payload formatted as a CBOR map MUST contain the following fields as per {{Section 4.3.1 of I-D.ietf-ace-key-groupcomm}}:

-- 'gkty': the key type "Group_PubSub_Keying_Material" for the 'key' parameter defined in {{iana-ace-groupcomm-key}} of this document.
+- 'gkty': the key type "Group_PubSub_Keying_Material" (REQ18) registered in {{iana-ace-groupcomm-key}} for the 'key' parameter.

-- 'key': The keying material for group communication includes the following parameters:
+- 'key': The keying material for group communication includes the following parameters (REQ17):

    * 'cred_fmt', specifying the format of authentication credentials used in the group.
 This parameter takes its value from the "Label" column of the "COSE Header Parameters" registry {{IANA.cose_header-parameters}}.
 At the time of writing this specification, acceptable formats of authentication credentials are CBOR Web Tokens (CWTs) and CWT Claims Sets (CCSs) {{RFC8392}}, X.509 certificates {{RFC7925}} and C509 certificates {{I-D.ietf-cose-cbor-encoded-cert}}.
 Further formats may be available in the future, and would be acceptable to use as long as they comply with the criteria defined above (REQ6).